 Modern slavery statement

-At Loaf we make laid-back furniture and homewares for people to really kick off their shoes and lead happier, more relaxed lives.
-We're champions of serious quality and good old-fashioned craftsmanship.
-And we're pulling our socks up to do our bit for both the Earth and the communities we work in.
-We're not perfect.
-But we're on an exciting journey to do better.
+At Loaf we create built-to-last furniture and homeware to make everyday life extra-comfortable.
+We do this by designing and making products with quality craftsmanship and carefully considered details.
+And we're making a real effort to do our bit for the planet and the communities we work in.
+We're not there yet, but we're on an exciting journey to do better.

 Modern slavery definition